Bucks sign GM Horst to multiyear contract extension

-MILWAUKEE (AP) — The Milwaukee Bucks have signed general manager Jon Horst to a multiyear extension.
+MILWAUKEE (AP) — The Milwaukee Bucks have signed general manager Jon Horst to a multiyear extension, rewarding a key figure behind one of the best seasons in franchise history.

 The deal was announced Friday.
 Horst is one of the front-runners for NBA executive of the year, along with Denver’s Tim Connelly, the Clippers’ Lawrence Frank and Toronto’s Masai Ujiri.

+“I’m thankful to our ownership group for their continued trust and confidence in me,” Horst said.
+“Wes (Edens), Marc (Lasry) and Jamie (Dinan) have been resolute in their commitment to building a championship-caliber team, providing the necessary tools and resources, and I look forward to continuing to execute their vision.”

-Milwaukee went 60-22 this season for the NBA’s best record and the franchise’s first 60-win season since the 1980-81 campaign.
+Led by Giannis Antetokounmpo, Milwaukee went 60-22 this year for the NBA’s best record and the franchise’s first 60-win season since the 1980-81 campaign.
 The Bucks also advanced past the first round of the playoffs for the first time since 2001, losing to the Raptors in the Eastern Conference finals.

 In two seasons since Horst took over, the Bucks have a 104-60 record.